audriga/postfixadmin-scim-api/README.md

 **postfixadmin-scim-api** makes direct requests to the [PostfixAdmin](https://github.com/postfixadmin/postfixadmin) database and does not rely on the [PostfixAdmin](https://github.com/postfixadmin/postfixadmin) code.
 It also comes with is own http framework provided by [scim-server-php](https://github.com/audriga/scim-server-php).

+This is a **work in progress** project.
+It already works pretty well but some features will be added in the future and some bugs may still be arround 😉

 ## Installation